 “While we are pleased that this overreaching bill was not signed into law today, the burdensome provisions that strike temp agencies and employers who use them unfortunately remain in the governor’s CV.

 “The most problematic provision of the bill which remains is a requirement that temporary workers receive the same compensation and benefits as their equivalent employee counterparts.

 “We remain steadfast in our position that that condition is unworkable.
 Temp agencies contract with multiple businesses that all have various benefits packages.
 These packages can encompass everything from 401k matches and health insurance to vacation days and life insurance policies.
-It will be a logistical impossibility for temp agencies to administer these extensive benefits that vary so widely across businesses to thousands of temporary workers.

 “Further, this extreme benefit provision is not included in any other state that has passed similar legislation.